-A seven hour level 2 training was conducted for MST volunteers on June 29th and 30th 2011 by Adam Sigler, Katie Kleehammer and Sunni Heikes-Knapton in Ennis, Montana.
-The classroom portion on day one covered watershed and water quality basics and results from 2010 sampling.
-During the field portion of the training, 8 volunteers learned how to calibrate and use Oakton handheld EC and pH meters, measure discharge using the float method, conduct pebble counts to screen for fine sediment, randomly collect rocks to photograph for nuisance algae assessment, collect water quality samples for submission to a lab, fill out field visit sheets, measure turbidity using secchi tubes, and screen for E. coli using Coliscan Easygel.
+A seven hour training was conducted for MST volunteers on June 15, 2012 by Sunni Heikes-Knapton, William Robertson, Katie Makarowski, and Jonathan Drygas in Ennis, Montana.
+The classroom portion covered watershed and water quality basics and limited results from 2011 sampling.
+During the field portion of the training, volunteers learned proper use of Oakton handheld EC and pH meters and the YSI meter, measurement of discharge using the Marsh-MirBirney Flowmeter, completion of pebble counts to screen for fine sediment, collection of rocks to photograph for nuisance algae assessment, collection of water quality samples for submission to a lab, completion of field visit sheets, and measurement of turbidity using secchi tubes.